Capitol Police opening up new offices in Florida, California to handle threats to Congress

 In response, USCP also increased staffing for its Dignitary Protection Division and enhanced its coordination with local law enforcement to protect members of Congress when they are home, the police said.

 California and Florida are two of the largest states in the country and therefore have two of the largest congressional delegations, including senior ranking party leaders like House Speaker Nancy Pelosi, D-Calif., and GOP Leader Kevin McCarthy, R-Calif.
+Pelosi, who was targeted by the Jan.
+6 rioters, resides in San Francisco where one of the offices will be located.

 Members of Congress have reported having to take extra security precautions at their homes in response to the increased threat level.
 In one instance, Rep. Nancy Mace, R-S.C., had to call the police in Charleston after her house was vandalized over Memorial Day weekend with profanity and anarchist symbols.